danisafi/landsandpeople/README.md

 - Controllers

-*Main Controllers Implemented are below :*
+1. BookingController: Displays all bookings for authenticated user
-1. BookingController: Displays all bookings for the currently authenticated user
+2. UserController:

 - Models and Relationship

 //Booking Model